JetBrains/teamcity-documentation/topics/projects-import.md

 If a [conflict](#Conflicts) occurs (the groups exists on both the source and the target, but the group roles are different), after import the group on the target server may get additional roles.
 As a result, a member of this group on the target will get additional roles and permissions as well.

 The __Project Import__ page | __Import scope__ section | __Groups__ will display how many conflicting groups are found.
 You can view all the groups that have the same group key and decide if you want to merge them.
-Note that ["All Users" group](user-group.md) is always listed as a conflicting one because it is a default group on all TeamCity servers.
+Note that ["All Users" group](user-group.md#%22All+Users%22+Group) is always listed as a conflicting one because it is a default group on all TeamCity servers.

 ### Conflicts

 TeamCity does not import entities from the backup file if they conflict with some entity on the target server.
 Before import, TeamCity analyzes the backup file and displays all detected conflicts on the __Import Scope__ configuration page.

-It is __highly recommended to resolve all conflicts__ before proceeding with the import, as unresolved conflicts may result in unpredictable behavior after the import, e.g.:
+It is __highly recommended to resolve all conflicts__ before proceeding with the import, as unresolved conflicts may result in unpredictable behavior after the import, for example:
 * Critical errors can be shown if, for example, some VCS Root was skipped, but a Build Configuration depending on it was imported.
-* Imported Build Configurations may refer to the wrong Template if there was an unresolved conflict of [external IDs](identifier.md) between the templates from the source and target servers.
+* Imported Build Configurations may refer to the wrong Template if there was an unresolved conflict of [external IDs](identifier.md#External+IDs) between the templates from the source and target servers.

 If the conflicts have not been resolved before importing, you can find the conflicting files in the `conflictingFiles` directory under the import results logs.